axel669/lib.zephyr/docsite/docs/data-table.md

 DataTable opts to provide a virtual scrolling area to render content in an efficient way.

+The DataTable also tracks its own content area to adjust the virtual scrolling during runtime to ensure it always looks good, regardless of whether or not the component has its height set directly, or has it determined by the parent.

 > This version doesn't have sorting and filtering, but those are being planned
 > for a future release.
 Attempting to make the interfacing with those features
 > much more streamlined than before.